 Rm220: How do you deal with specific explanations of cultural ideas or traditions that may not exist in the language you’re translating to?
 Not being a native New Orleanian, I sometimes find myself explaining different facets of living here to friends living back West as if it were another country.
 I can only imagine that is more complicated when the reader is expected to be totally foreign to the original author.

 SB: I’m a big fan of the “stealth gloss,” which means you build a tiny little explanation into the translation and don’t have to use a footnote.
 I try to avoid footnotes—if at all possible, I’ll put a tiny little tweak into the text that makes it clear what things are.
-I’ve actually got an example right here from a book I translated, The Black Spider by Jeremias Gotthelf, which just came out from The New York Review of Books.
-It’s a horror story and in this scene people are preparing for a baptismal party prior to the horror.
-This is Switzerland in the 19th century, and the Godmother is arriving, who everyone has been waiting for.
+I’ve actually got an example right here from a book I translated, The Black Spider by Jeremias Gotthelf, which just came out from New York Review Books Classics.
+It’s a horror story, and in this scene people are preparing for a baptismal party prior to the horror.
+This is Switzerland in the 19th century, and the godmother is arriving, whom everyone has been waiting for.
 Here’s the sentence:

-“She came covered in perspiration, and laden with gifts like the neujahr kleines kind, that child of Burmese legend sent to bring treats to every boy and girl on New Year’s Day.
-In one hand she gripped the black strings of a large bag with a decorative pattern of flowers, containing a nice big kipferl wrapped in a fine white cloth, a gift for the new mother.”
+“She came covered in perspiration, and laden with gifts like the Neujahrkindlein, that child of Bernese legend said to bring treats to every boy and girl on New Year’s Day.
+In one hand she gripped the black strings of a large bag with a decorative pattern of flowers containing a nice big Züpfe wrapped in a fine white cloth, a gift for the new mother.”

-A “kipferl” had been described a couple of pages before as a kind of local bread, but the explanation of the bread was in the original.
-When “neujahr kleines kind” is used, which literally means “New Years little child,” I just inserted that same sort of explanation and wrote in “that child of Burmese legend sent to bring treats to every boy and girl on New Year’s Day.”
+A “Züpfe” had been described a couple of pages before as a kind of local bread, but the explanation of the bread was in the original.
+When “Neujahrkindlein” is used, which literally means “New Year’s little child,” I just inserted that same sort of explanation and wrote in “that child of Bernese legend sent to bring treats to every boy and girl on New Year’s Day.”
 I don’t think it sticks out too much, but this is an old text describing even older customs, so I try to smuggle in explanations for the readers whenever possible.
 I don’t really footnote, but I’ll put something in a translator’s note if the former isn’t an option.

 Rm220: I’ve read an older translation of that same story from 1975 in a small compendium called Three Eerie Tales From 19th Century Germany.
 It was a really great story, but lousy with footnotes.
 I can’t remember the translator or much other information about it now, but since that we’re talking about it I’m wondering if you’d heard if it or read it.